-The Authority's capital investment budget is £15.3M through to 2020/21.
-The planned programme will see the delivery of new vehicles, a new fire station in Barnsley, and improvements to 4 Close Proximity Crewing (CPC) Stations and the Training and Development Centre as well as investment in new equipment and improvements in information technology.
+The Authority's capital investment budget is £9.487M for 2021/22 with a 3 year plan to be produced later in the financial year.
+The planned programme will see the delivery of new vehicles, a new fire station in Barnsley, a scheme of improvement plans across Stations and the Training and Development Centre as well as investment in new equipment and improvements in information technology.